Hypobranchial gland: Anatomy and function

 The hypobranchial gland is found in many sea snails, including those in the families Haliotidae, Buccinidae, Mitridae and Costellariidae.
 It usually presents itself as a thickening of the tissue located in the roof of the animal's mantle cavity.
 This is in association with parts of the aquatic mollusk anatomy that perform sediment consolidation in these organisms.
 However, this gland is absent in all terrestrial gastropods except the Neritacea.
 Its morphology, however, is variable between different groups of snails.

 Glands with similar functions are present in the Nuculidae, Solenomyidae, Monia, Patellacea, and Loritcata.

 In the Haliotidae, this gland has two lobes in the roof of the mantle cavity with the left larger than the right.
-It is deeply ridges and secretes mucus.
+It is deeply ridged and secretes mucus.
 The purpose of the mucus is to trap, collect, and excrete sediment that collects as water flows over the gills of these organisms.